-Illinois is an equitable distribution state, which means that marital property must be divided fairly between the spouses, not necessarily equally.
+Illinois is an equitable distribution state, which means that marital property must be divided fairly between the spouses, but not necessarily equally.
 In determining what is fair, the court will look at a number of circumstantial factors, including each spouse’s contribution to the marital estate and the length of the marriage.

 How long will it take for my divorce to be finalized?

-Every divorce is unique and it is impossible to predict exactly how long the proceedings will take.
+Every divorce is unique, and it is impossible to predict exactly how long the proceedings will take.
 Based on a preliminary review of your situation, your attorney may be able to provide an estimated timeframe, but things can change quickly.
 If you and your spouse have already done most of the negotiating, your divorce could be completed in just a few weeks.
 If you have many issues left to resolve, the process will last longer.

 How much will it cost to get divorced?

 There is no way to know for sure how much you will need to spend on your divorce, because the costs associated with the process depend entirely on your circumstances.
-If for example, you need to hire a forensic accountant or a real estate appraiser, you will obviously spend more than if the services of such professionals were not necessary.
+If, for example, you need to hire a forensic accountant or a real estate appraiser, you will obviously spend more than if the services of such professionals were not necessary.
 Your attorney can help you determine which expenses are reasonable and which ones could be reduced or eliminated.

 Do I need to appear in court?